-Includes scenic flights, hot air balloon rides, tour vehicles, gondolas, boat trips, charter boats, hot air balloons, bus tours, scenic flights, bicycle tours i.e. all tours and trips.
-In the unique circumstances of tourism operators, it may not be practical to maintain the one person per four square metre rule.
+Includes scenic flights, hot air balloon rides, tour vehicles, gondolas, boat trips, charter boats, hot air balloons, bus tours, scenic flights, bicycle tours i.e. all tours and trips (of more than 50people).

+.
 Tourism operators will have to reduce capacity to comply with the 1.5 metre physical distancing, as per the listed approved options and based on the principles outlined below.
+Marine Vessels may have one person per 2sqm based on their indoor capacity.